choym0098/Reaction-Time-Tester/README.md

 # Reaction-Time-Trainer
-Fullstack project written in Golang and pure html + JavaScript that utilizes protobuf, microservices and reverse proxy.
+Fullstack project written in Golang and html + JavaScript that utilizes protobuf, microservices and reverse proxy.

 ## Prerequisites
 - Golang